joshubah93/Market-Analysis-of-a-DVD-rental-store/01. Data exploration/README.md

 ## 1.4.
-Exploratory analysis of film table
+Exploratory analysis of actor table

+This table gives information on the actors in the available movies

 ```
 SELECT *